sachith-pai/Persist/README.md

 ## Persist
-A little presence detection and voice assistant device  powered by esphome
+A little presence detection and voice assistant device  powered by ESPHome

 ## Parts Used
 1. [Hi-Link HLK-LD2420](https://robu.in/product/hlk-ld2420-24ghz-human-body-micro-motion-sensing-detection-radar-sensor-module-hlk-ld2410-low-cost-solution/)